rykn0wxx/nov-mbr/slides/index.md

 # Business Review

-From the terminal, pop in:
+From the terminals, pop in:

   ```yo reveal:slide "Slide Title"```